-Provision Effective date Summary of provision Whom it affects Notable considerations for plan sponsors Long-term part-time (LTPT) worker eligibility (SECURE 1.0) January 1, 2024 SECURE 1.0 mandates that part-time employees who work at least 500 hours in each of three consecutive years must be eligible to make elective deferrals to their employer's 401(k) retirement savings plan.
-401(k) plans On November 24, 2023, the Internal Revenue Service (IRS) issued a proposed regulation providing guidance on the SECURE Act of 2019 and SECURE 2.0 Act of 2022 provisions regarding LTPT employees.
-The regulation will apply to plan years beginning on or after January 1, 2024, and plan sponsors can rely on the proposal until the regulation is finalized or other guidance is issued.
+Provision Effective date Summary of provision Whom it affects Notable considerations for plan sponsors Long-term part-time (LTPT) worker eligibility (SECURE Act) January 1, 2024 SECURE Act mandates that part-time employees who work at least 500 hours in each of three consecutive years must be eligible to make elective deferrals to their employer's 401(k) retirement savings plan.
+401(k) plans On October 3, 2024, the Treasury Department and the IRS issued Notice 2024- 73 announcing that the final regulations planned for LTPT employees in 401(k) plans will apply no earlier than to plan years beginning on or after January 1, 2026.
+A proposed regulation related to the rules for long-term part-time employees in 401(k) plans was issued on November 27, 2023.
 Eliminate pre-death required minimum distribution (RMD) from Roth accounts January 1, 2024 Exempts Roth amounts in retirement plans from pre-death RMDs effective for tax years after December 31, 2023.
-401(k), 403(b), governmental 457(b), 401(a), money purchase Vanguard updated our participant experience, content, and forms.
-We also updated our processes and systems to comply with this provision.
+401(k), 403(b), governmental 457(b), 401(a), money purchase On July 18, 2024, the Treasury Department and the IRS released final RMD regulations clarifying that for beneficiaries, Roth money is subject to RMDs but is treated as if the participant died prior to their required beginning date, regardless of the participant's actual date of death.
+As a result of this rule, pre-tax and Roth money may be treated differently for RMD purposes depending upon the type of beneficiary and participant's date of death.
 Surviving spouse RMD election January 1, 2024 Allows surviving spousal beneficiaries to elect to be treated as the deceased retirement plan participant for purposes of RMD rules.
 This means that the surviving spousal beneficiary can delay their initial RMD until the latter of the year they attain age 73 or when the participant would have reached age 73.
 Additionally, the RMD may be lower because the calculation, if elected by the surviving spouse, would be based on the Uniform Lifetime Table instead of the Single Life Expectancy Table used for beneficiaries.
-401(k), 403(b), governmental 457(b), non- governmental 457(b), 401(a), money purchase, defined benefit Vanguard updated our participant experience, content, and forms.
-We also updated our processes and systems to comply with this provision.
+401(k), 403(b), governmental 457(b), non- governmental 457(b), 401(a), money purchase, defined benefit Final regulations issued by the Treasury Department and the IRS on July 18, 2024, apply different rules to spousal beneficiaries depending on if the participant died before or or/after their required beginning date (RBD).